CenturyLinkCloud/PublicKB/Servers/patching-as-a-service.md

 * Servers with Operating Systems listed in the Overview, above
 * Careful consideration of the impacts of applying all available patches to a server
 * A correct user.
 It is recommended that you log into Control with a user account at the same account level as the servers you intend to patch so that you can get email notifications.
 You may be in a parent account and run patching on sub-account, but you will not receive email notifications.

+### Exceptions

+* Red Hat Enterprise Linux and CentOS: This service will exclude some updates.
+It will exclude kernel patches and nss packages.

 ### Support